Table of Contents

 Heroku Connect does not support inflight transformations.
 Instead, data transformations can be performed inside the relational database using standard SQL or via any application that can connect to the Heroku Postgres database.

 When a record is updated in the database, only the modified columns of that row are updated in Salesforce.
 This helps to prevent update conflicts in cases where the columns updated by Heroku Connect are distinct from those fields typically updated in Salesforce.

 Provisioning the add-on

-$ heroku addons:upgrade herokuconnect -a sleepy-ocean-5276 Upgrading to herokuconnect on sleepy-ocean-5276... done, v5 (free) Plan change successful Use `heroku addons:docs herokuconnect` to view documentation.
+$ heroku addons:upgrade herokuconnect Upgrading to herokuconnect on sleepy-ocean-5276... done, v5 (free) Plan change successful Use `heroku addons:docs herokuconnect` to view documentation.

 If you attach Heroku Connect to an app, you will need a Postgres database attached to the same app to act as a target for Heroku Connect before you can complete setup.
 Visit Heroku Postgres for information on creating a new database.

-Heroku Connect instances are located in the same region as the app they are attached to, US or EU.
-Once Heroku Connect has been added, you can complete the provisioning process by navigating to the Heroku Connect add-on from the Heroku UI, or by opening it in a browser from the CLI:
+Heroku Connect instances are located in the same region (US or EU) as the app they are attached to.
+Once Heroku Connect has been provisioned you can complete the setup process by navigating to the Heroku Connect add-on from the Heroku Dashboard or by opening it in a browser from the CLI: